arn008/kubernetes-workshop/advanced.en.md

  Secrets are the way in kubernetes to save passwords safely.
 This can be used for instance database authentication.
  For the playground application we will simulate this by setting the version through a secret.

- Create a secret with an versionnumber and couple this secret to the environment variable `VERSION` for the playground image (`rubenernst/kubernetes-playground:1.0.2`).
+ Create a secret with a versionnumber and couple this secret to the environment variable `VERSION` for the playground image (`rubenernst/kubernetes-playground:1.0.2`).
 Create a load balancer to connect to this deployment.

  Check the version by calling the endpoint `/actuator/info`.